prashant-kikani/prashant-kikani.github.io/_posts/2020-11-2-best-quotes-2.markdown

 > "If you are smart, let them win the arguments." -Unknown

 No one wins in arguments.
 Person who wins loses the other person himself.
 So, in arguments, let others win & save the relationship, which is bigger than small arguments.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>

 10.

-> "I, and I alone am responsible for everything I think and feel." -Naval
+> "I, and I alone, am responsible for everything I think and feel." -Naval

-Understanding us as the reason of whatever happens to us saves us from victim mentality.
-We can not always blane others.
+Understanding us as the reason for whatever happens to us saves us from the victim mentality.
+We can not always blame others.
-Most of the time, we are the one who need to take responsibility of what happens to us.
+Most of the time, we are the ones who need to take responsibility for what happens to us.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>